sdatspun2/deprecation-header/README.md

 The HTTP Deprecation header field can be used to signal to consumers of an URI-identified resource that the use of the resource has been deprecated.
 Additionally, the deprecation link relation can be used to link to a resource that provides additional context for the deprecation, and possibly ways in which clients can find a replacement for the deprecated resource.

+## Published draft

+The latest published draft can always be found [on the IETF site](https://tools.ietf.org/html/draft-dalal-deprecation-header).

 ## Providing Feedback

 If the draft you want to make a comment on specifies an e-mail list for feedback, please use this address.
 Usually, it's in the abstract.